This week I am focussing on the benefits that can be derived from having an automated Proof Of Delivery process.

 - Improved efficiency and compliance

-- Improved customer service with the team focussing on the customers rather than “fire-fighting” queries
+- Improved customer service with the team focused on the customers rather than “fire-fighting” queries

 - Provides full tracking and auditing at each stage